-4.4.1 Admission Point Scores (APS) are awarded for the six best subjects taking faculty and qualification-specific requirements into account (refer to table).
+- Admission Point Scores (APS) are awarded for the six best subjects taking faculty and (a) qualification-specific requirements into account (Refer to Table 2). - (b) Applicants who obtained the Senior Certificate (SC) and who comply with the minimum APS according to Table 2 will be considered for admission to study at the University.
+A maximum of six subjects will be used to calculate the total APS; these six subjects will include the programme-specific requirements.

-- 4.4.2 Applicants who obtained the SC and who comply with the minimum APS according to Table 2 will be considered for admission to study at the University.
-A maximum of six subjects will be used to calculate the total APS, these six subjects will include the programme-specific requirements. - 4.5 Admission requirements for applicants who obtained the National Senior Certificate (NSC) in 2008 or later - (a) Life Orientation is not counted in the calculation of the total APS, nor is it considered as an individual compulsory subject. - (b) In total, six subjects are used for the calculation of the total APS.
-The total APS of an applicant is the sum of the achievement ratings of the particular programme compulsory subjects and the remaining NSC subjects of that applicant. - (c) If applicants completed more than the minimum number of subjects (six) in their NSC, the compulsory subjects and the best of the remaining subjects will be used to calculate the total APS. - 4.6 Admission requirements for applicants who obtained the National Certificate Vocational (NCV), Senior Certificate Amended SC(A) and the National Senior Certificate for Adults (NASCA) - 4.6.1 (a) Admission requirements for applicants with an NCV, a SC(A) and a NASCA are in accordance with relevant legislation and the Faculty Rules and Regulations related to the various academic programmes. - (b) Refer to the UJ Prospectus/website for the requirements per qualification and faculty. - (c) Refer to the Policy on Admissions and Selections. - (d) Refer to Section 4.11 of the Academic Regulations for alternative admission requirements. - 4.7 Minimum admission requirements applicable to Higher Certificates - 4.7.1 Additional faculty or programme-specific requirements are determined by the relevant Faculty Boards, approved by Senate and contained in the relevant Faculty Rules and Regulations.
-The minimum admission requirements for a Higher Certificate are: - 4.7.2 Prospective students must be in possession of an SC or NSC with Higher Certificate, Diploma or Bachelor's Degree endorsement;
+4.5 Admission requirements for applicants who obtained the National Senior Certificate (NSC) in 2008 or later

+- (a) Life Orientation is not counted in the calculation of the total APS, nor is it considered as an individual compulsory subject. - In total, six subjects are used for the calculation of the total APS.
+The total APS of (b) an applicant is the sum of the achievement ratings of the particular programme's compulsory subjects and the remaining National Senior Certificate (NSC) subjects of that applicant. - (c) If applicants completed more than the minimum number of subjects (six) in their NSC, the compulsory subjects and the best of the remaining subjects will be used to calculate the total APS.

+- 4.6 Admission requirements for applicants who obtained the National Certificate Vocational (NCV), Senior Certificate Amended SC(A) or the National Senior Certificate for Adults (NASCA) - (a) Admission requirements for applicants with a National Certificate Vocational (NCV), a Senior Certificate Amended SC(A) and a National Senior Certificate for Adults (NASCA) are in accordance with relevant legislation and the Faculty Rules and Regulations related to the various academic programmes. - (b) Refer to the UJ Prospectus/website for the requirements per qualification and faculty. - Refer to the Policy on Admissions and Selections. (c) - (d) Refer to AR 4.11 of the Academic Regulations for alternative admission requirements.

+4.7 Minimum admission requirements applicable to Higher Certificates

+- 4.7.1 Additional faculty or programme-specific requirements may be a requirement, and are determined by the relevant Faculty Boards, approved by Senate and contained in the relevant Faculty Rules and Regulations.
+The minimum admission requirements for a Higher Certificate are: - (a) Prospective students must have obtained a Senior Certificate (SC) or National Senior Certificate (NSC) with Higher Certificate, Diploma or Bachelor's Degree endorsement: